Skip to main content

 The Teaching Fellows

-Selwyn has a number of fellows in both History and Modern Languages and can therefore provide supervisions on many subjects in College as well as being in a strong position to exchange teaching with other Colleges.
-Dr David Smith specialises in seventeenth and early eighteenth-century British and European history.
-Dr Christopher Briggs is an Associate Professor in Medieval British Social and Economic History.
+Dr Christopher Briggs is a Senior Lecturer in Medieval British Social and Economic History.
 Dr Bobby Lee is a Lecturer in American History.
 Dr Mike Sewell specialises in modern American history.
+Dr David Smith specialises in seventeenth and early eighteenth-century British and European history.
 Dr Tom Smith specialises in the history of religion.
-In addition Dr Tom Hopkins teaches the history of political thought for both history and HSPS; and Dr Nicole Hartwell is the National Army Museum Research Fellow in Indian Military History.
+In addition Dr Tom Hopkins teaches the history of political thought for both History and HSPS.

 Directors of Studies in French, Spanish, German, Italian and Russian